Kladovo transport: Organization of transport

 In the face of threats by Eichmann, Überall decided to dissolve the Hechaluz centers as soon as possible and to bring its members out of the country.
 In spite of intensive efforts in Italy, Greece, Romania and Bulgaria by Mossad agents who were stationed in these countries, no passenger ship could be obtained.
 The Mossad agent Moshe Agami gave his assent to the transport.
 Ferdinand Ceipek, a former National Socialist, supported the Jewish rescue attempts and helped obtain 800 regular entry visas to Slovakia.

 For the first time, an illegal transport was also allocated to groups of Youth Aliya.
 This approach was very controversial; the director of the Vienna Youth Aliyah, Aron Menczer, defended the decision.
 In a letter to a friend that he wrote shortly after the departure of the group, he stated that there was no other way, that the risk had been assessed, and it was too good to pass up.
-The group was approximately one third of children and adolescents up to the age of 17, of which half were accompanied by their parents, and the rest in the care of youth associations.
+The group was approximately one third children and adolescents up to the age of 17, of which half were accompanied by their parents, and the rest in the care of youth associations.
 Another third were the 18-to-35-year-old members of the Chaluzim of Hechaluz.
 The remainder was made up of veteran Zionists, who had previously been waiting in vain for entry certificates because of their age, as well as couples and not least individual Jews who were still able to pay a significant amount for the trip despite the political circumstances.

 Equally mixed were the participants with regard to their social origins; they represented the entire spectrum of the Jews of Central Europe, and their religiosity also ranged from Orthodox to moderately traditional to atheistic.